kurtradecki/gcp-xalb-cldarmr-demo/README.md

 * Creates a VPC and subnet
 * Creates Cloud NAT for the VM
 * Creates a web server GCE VM running Nginx
-* To reach the VM, ceates external application load balancer with an HTTP forwarding rule and an HTTPS forwarding rule a certificate
+* To reach the VM, creates external application load balancer with an HTTP forwarding rule and an HTTPS forwarding rule a certificate
 * Creates a Cloud Armor policy to protect access to the load balancer

 ## Architecture